Star of the County Down beginner piano music, comes with fun ideas for using piano chords. For solo and piano duet -- (see the bottom of the page)!

 Now here is the Star of the County Down beginner duet version, with a Primo and Secondo, using 4/4 time:

-Quite without any urging or even, initially, knowledge on my part, three of my young students put together a version of Star of the County Down for a state technology-in-the-schools contest.
+Three of my young students put together a version of Star of the County Down for a state of Alaska technology-in-the-schools contest.
 They called their new version of the song, with its new words, Star of the Slippery Dock, and made a video of it.
-They won first place in their category, and garnered several prizes for their classroom, including $500.00!
-I tell you this not to boast of their musical prowess (I had no hand in it), but to attest to the drawing power of this song!